Your startup will probably fail. 75% to 90% of all startups do.

 Mara G. Aspinall, CEO

-IDEA: On-Q-ity merged two exciting technologies in cancer and personalized diagnostics, which had (and still has) lots of potential to change the treatment paradigm in a number of cancers.
+IDEA: On-Q-ity merged two exciting technologies in cancer and personalized diagnostics, which had (and still has) lots of potentials to change the treatment paradigm in a number of cancers.

 FATAL PROBLEM: RESEARCH-STAGE STORIES RARELY GET FUNDED